Employers

 • a workplace policy your organisation has, like a recruitment policy

 • the law.
-Many employers in the public sector are required by the Public Service Act 2020 to advertise a job to make sure that suitably qualified applicants are aware of the vacancy.
+Many in the public sector are required by the Public Service Act 2020 to advertise a job to make sure that suitably qualified applicants are aware of the vacancy.
 They must then appoint the applicant best suited to the position.

 Workplace policies and procedures